 I teach from an intuitive space.
 We work beyond the asanas, the poses, and into other areas such as the breathwork, meditation, energy centers and the eight limbs of yoga.

 Since 2020, I’ve moved deeper into offering more meditation practices such as iRest meditation and sound healing.
 I like to offer these practices in unique settings outside of a typical yoga studio so the practice becomes more accessible to those that may feel intimidated or uncomfortable in a formal yoga studio setting.
-If you’re a small business or corporation and would like to offer your employees an experience of sound healing, yin yoga or meditation or a combination of these, please reach out to Marie, 231.206.1133 or echomre@gmail.com.
+If you’re a small business or corporation and would like to offer your employees an experience of sound healing, yin yoga, meditation or a combination of these, or if you’d like a private or couples session, please reach out to Marie, 231.206.1133 or echomre@gmail.com.

 Yoga encompasses not only the physical movement but also the breathwork, meditation and understanding our energy centers to bring a union among the mind, body and spirit.
 Or, more simply put, yoga can help you relax, improve circulation, strengthen your muscles, reduce stress and gain energy.
 When your body, mind and spirit are aligned, you function better as a whole.
 Regular yoga practice can truly change your life.